gitLeoVillarreal/CS50P-FINAL-PROJECT/README.md

 ## 🌐 How to use
 For this app you need the weather api from https://openweathermap.org/api, when you get it change the value from the API_KEY.
 #
 This was my final project for CS50 Python.
-While building this app a I improved my skill with APIs, working with files and user interaction in the terminal.
+While building this app I improved my skill with APIs, working with files and user interaction in the terminal.